mphahleledk-sys/Bright-Coffee-Shop-Sales-/README.md

 # Bright-Coffee-Shop-Sales-Project Analytics
-Analysis for the CEO to understand the sales st Bright Coffee Shop for the past 6 months

 Project Statement
 Sales have been declining in the past 6 months and CEO wants to understand the cause of decline in sales